 However, should you need a car, you can either bring your UK registered car and re-register it in Spain, or buy a new or a second-hand car there.
 Regardless of your choice, there is some work involved.
 Here how you can do it:

 Settling down in a new country might seem daunting.
 However, if you have made the right choice, Spain can be the best experience of your life.
 It gives the opportunity to enjoy a healthy lifestyle and beautiful weather for less money.

-Don’t despair at the amount of paperwork facing you.
+Don’t despair at the amount of paperwork facing you when moving to Spain.
 It’s all doable.
 In the end, if you cannot do it yourself, there’s always an option of hiring a gestor to do all the legwork for you.